 I also have a deep love for physical movement.

 I’m an experience designer and new media artist working at the intersection of the physical body and technology.
 I’m currently a senior designer on Adobe’s Machine Intelligence Design team.
-I recently completed a one-year residency at New York University’s Interactive Telecommunications Program (ITP), where I’m exploring high-level AI/ML tools for creatives with a Google-backed research group, leading the Experiments in Storytelling (xStory) research group, and developing and maintaining Kinectron, an open source software to bring realtime motion capture data into the browser.
+I recently completed a one-year residency at New York University’s Interactive Telecommunications Program (ITP), where I explored high-level tools for creative coders, including building and maintaining Kinectron, and led the Experiments in Storytelling (xStory) research group.

 I started my career working in digital communications for nonprofits.
 As I did stopovers in the media branches of the United Nations Population Fund (UNFPA), Save the Children, International Rescue Committee, and ICTJ, I thought I was on my way to law school.
 But design and technology continued to entice me and led me to a position as founding chief digital officer at Blue Chalk Media, a nonfiction media company.